benjistealth/benji_Console-Finances/README.md

 ## Usage

-- Visit the page on Github pages to view my portfolio and click through to any past projects
+- Visit the page on Github pages, press F12 to open the console and see the financial info

 https://benjistealth.github.io/benji_Console-Finances

 ## Credits

-NA
+Some credit to Mozilla Developer Network and Stack Overflow for some help with Javascript functions

 ## License